polterguy/polterguy.github.io/documentation/magic.data.cql/index.md

    primary key((tenant, cloudlet), folder, filename));
 ```

-To use the alternative CQL based log implementation you'll have to create your _"magic\_log"_ keyspace and its
+To use the alternative CQL based logging implementation you'll have to create your _"magic\_log"_ keyspace and its
 _"log"_ table as follows.

 ```sql